Peng Dehuai: Korean War

 North Korea invaded South Korea on June 25, 1950.
 After receiving its endorsement from the United Nations, the United States landed its first troops in Korea on September 15.
 On October 1, the first anniversary of the founding of the People's Republic, UN forces crossed the 38th parallel into North Korea.
 There was some disagreement within China's leadership about how to react to the American push to the Chinese border.
 Mao and Zhou wanted direct military intervention, but most other Chinese leaders believed that China should not enter the war unless it was directly attacked.
 Lin Biao was Mao's first choice to lead the Chinese People's Volunteer Army (PVA) into Korea, but Lin refused, citing his bad health.

 Mao then sought the support of Peng, who had not yet taken a strong position, to lead the PVA.
 Peng flew to Beijing from Xi'an (where he was still administering northwest China and directing the incorporation of Xinjiang into the PRC), and arrived on October 4.
 Peng listened to both sides of the debate and on October 5 decided to support Mao.
 Peng's support for Mao's position changed the atmosphere of the meeting, and most other leaders changed their positions to support a direct Chinese intervention in the Korean War.
 On October 5, Peng was named the Commander and the Commissar of the People's Volunteer Army and held both titles until the Korean Armistice Agreement in 1953.
-Mao directed China's general strategy, and Zhou was appointed general commander and co-ordinating Peng's forces with the Soviet and North Korean governments and the rest of the Chinese government.
+Mao directed China's general strategy, and Zhou was appointed general commander and coordinating Peng's forces with the Soviet and North Korean governments and the rest of the Chinese government.
 Over the next week, Peng established a headquarters in Shenyang, and prepared his invasion strategy with his officers.

+Peng stripped Kim Il-sung of his military command, condemning Kim's leadership as "extremely childish" and incompetent, effectively reducing Kim to a powerless figure in the war.